fluxcd/kustomize-controller/docs/spec/v1/kustomization.md

 ### Images

-`spec.images` is an optional list used to specify [Kustomize `images`](https://kubectl.docs.kubernetes.io/references/kustomize/kustomization/images/).
+`.spec.images` is an optional list used to specify [Kustomize `images`](https://kubectl.docs.kubernetes.io/references/kustomize/kustomization/images/).
 This allows overwriting the name, tag or digest of container images without creating patches.